arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-3.md

 The gist of this is:

-- if `Apply` links type-compatible functions in a chain
+- if `Apply` binds type-compatible functions in a chain
 - but we extended the notion of pure-computations with functions returning extended types
 - so that `Apply` does not work anymore,
 - maybe the key to Monads is about extending `Apply` to work on those type-incompatible functions.

 Then, once you have `Apply`, you can easily get `Compose` too, and nothing can hold you back.
+We are ready to come back to the IO monadic function and make it finally work.

 # References